NatiDeme/Cardano-Seminar/README.md

 # Cardano Seminar Website
-This website that holds information about me, my work and all about my tech jounry.
+This website that holds information about Cardano Student Seminar.
+The project was done as a final showcasing project to finalize a module.

 # Built With:
 - HTML